AmitMandovkar/safesearch.gt.tc/README.md

 # safesearch.rf.gd
-Safe Search – A colorful, animated search engine selector with options for Google, Bing, DuckDuckGo, and Yahoo.
-Features live clock, random motivational quotes, custom cursor, responsive design, and SEO meta tags.
-Built with HTML, CSS, and JavaScript.
+🔐 Safe Search – A vibrant and animated search engine selector that lets you switch seamlessly between Google 🔎, Bing 📘, DuckDuckGo 🦆, and Yahoo 💜.

+⏰ Comes alive with a live clock, 💬 random motivational quotes, and a ✨ custom cursor for a playful touch.

+📱 Designed with responsive layouts so it looks stunning on any device, plus optimized with SEO meta tags for better visibility.

+🛠️ Built using HTML, CSS, and JavaScript, blending simplicity with creativity to deliver a modern, interactive experience.